kishlayjeet/Connect-PostgreSQL-database-to-Python/README.md

 ''')
 ```

-## Retrive the Data:
+## Retrieve the Data

-Now let’s query the database.
+Let's query the database:

 ```python
 mycursor.execute("SELECT * FROM employee")
 ```

-It’s important to note that after the query executes, you still need to use one of the `psycopg2` functions to retrieve data rows.
+After executing the query, you can use one of the `psycopg2` functions to retrieve data rows:

-- fetchone()
-- fetchall()
-- fetchmany()
+- `fetchone()`: Retrieves exactly one row (the first row) after executing the SQL query.
+- `fetchall()`: Retrieves all the rows.
+- `fetchmany()`: Retrieves a specific number of rows.

-For example,
+For example:

 ```python
 print(mycursor.fetchone())
 ```

+Output:

 | EmployeeID | Name | Email            |
 | :--------- | :--- | :--------------- |
 | 101        | Mark | mark@company.com |

 The most basic way to fetch data from your database is to use the `fetchone()` function.
-This function will return exactly one row (the first row) after executing the SQL query.
+It returns exactly one row (the first row) after executing the SQL query.

 ```python

 print(mycursor.fetchall())
 ```

+Output:

 | EmployeeID | Name    | Email               |
 | :--------- | :------ | :------------------ |